-- Minnesota Advocates for Human Rights - Refugee and Immigrant Program
+- The Advocates for Human Rights - Refugee and Immigrant Program

 Helps refugees, asylees, and other immigrant newcomers be informed about immigrant rights, community services, work authorization, and new laws affecting immigrants in Minnesota.
-They also maintain a directory of free and low-cost immigration-related legal and advocacy services in Minnesota.
+They also provide free and low-cost immigration-related legal and advocacy services in Minnesota.
 They are one of the largest Midwest-based, non-governmental organizations engaged in international human rights work.

 - Consulate of Mexico - St. Paul